 you to use more fuel.
 Ask us to check and adjust the alignment to correct any

 Care - The importance of correct tyre pressure

-driving.
-Make sure the tyre pressures match the pressures
+any long distance driving.
+Make sure the tyre pressures match the pressures recommended

 Get a grip on tyre pressures!